 We went to a party one night not far from where we lived and I got chatting to a weird-looking guy wearing sun-glasses and we had a few drinks together and a joint or two.
 The place was full of smoke and flashing multi-coloured light strobes; I could hardly see the other side of the room, let alone the people I was talking to.

-She told me on the way home he was a rock-star named Mick Jagger, and that Elton had been eyeing me up all night, which she quickly put a stop to bless her heart.
+She told me on the way home he was a rock-star named Paul McCartney, and that Elton had been eyeing me up all night, which she quickly put a stop to bless her heart.

 Elton had performed a song that rang around in my head night and day on trains and buses and walking back and forward to the endless grey stations that I went to every day.